-You are invited to attend prospective student events throughout the year and our family & friends orientation in September.
-Students are also strongly encouraged to register for Dalhousie's Orientation, a great way to meet other new students, learn more about the campus and all that Dalhousie has to offer (registration for September orientation is available in June).
+You are invited to attend prospective student events throughout the year and our family & friends orientation in the late summer.
+Students are also strongly encouraged to register for other orientation sessions available to them as a way to meet other new students, learn more about the campus and all that Dalhousie has to offer (registration for orientation is available in June).

 Arriving on campus